gregorispielmann/gympoint-gostack/readme.md

 To seed database with fake data
 ```

-**Before you start the development mode of backend, you will need edit the .envexample to your information and rename the file to .env**
+**ATTENTION!
+Before you start the development mode of backend, you will need edit the .envexample to your information and rename the file to .env**

+After this you only need to run command above

 ```
 $ yarn dev